EMajesty/dl4-mods/readme.md

 ![switches3](pictures/switches3.jpg)

-Marking the holes is easier if you fit the white footswitch washer in the recess away from the center, then find the center.
+Marking the holes is easier if you fit the white footswitch washer that comes with most 3PDT switches in the recess, then find the center.
 This way the switches shouldn't conflict with the jacks.

 You might have to resolder C15 flat if it touches the switch.